-When I think of great football games, I don’t think of great shootouts, like the New York Jets beating the Miami Dolphins back in 1986, something like 52-49, the shootout of shootouts.
-With quarterbacks Dan Marino and Ken O’Brien trading touchdown passes, good game, entertaining game, of course, but not one of the best games of all-time.
+When I think of great football games, I don’t think of great shootouts, like the New York Jets beating the Miami Dolphins back in 1986, something like 52-49, the shootout of shootouts with quarterbacks Dan Marino and Ken O’Brien trading touchdown passes.
+Good game, entertaining game, of course, but not one of the best games of all-time.

 Great games are generally played between two great teams, where both teams have good or great offenses and defenses.
 And the team that wins, is the team that executes or prepares better and perhaps gets a few more breaks.
 Thats what the 1967 NFL Championship, better known as the Ice Bowl represents.
 Two very good teams on both sides of the ball, both playing a great game.
 I mean think about it, the 1967 NFL Championship played in Green Bay, Wisconsin, not Milwaukee, but Green Bay.

 Take football and freezing weather away from Green Bay, nobody outside of the country has ever heard of Green Bay.
-Actually take the Packers out of Green Bay, nobody outside of Green Bay has ever heard of Green Bay.
+Actually, take the Packers out of Green Bay, nobody outside of Green Bay has ever heard of Green Bay.
 But they have the Packers and they have Lambeau Field, the New York Yankees of the NFL and most famous and best stadium in the NFL.
 There’s nothing that better represents the NFL than the Packers and Lambeau Field, with all of its Hall of Famers and championships.

 The Packers won the first two Super Bowls, so there was no better place to be, to play this game and weather was part of it.
 The ultimate of football weather, zero degrees at halftime, windchill probably -20, a skating rink for a football field.
-Playing a very good and up incoming team, from the biggest city or 2nd biggest city in the South, the Dallas Cowboys.
+Playing a very good and up-incoming team, from the biggest city or 2nd biggest city in the South, the Dallas Cowboys.